phylosopher07/phylosopher07.github.io/_posts/2023-02-12-particle-in-a-box.md

 \\[ \lim_{n\to\infty}\int_a^b P_\text{QM} \,dx = \frac{b-a}{L} \\]

-This is indistinguishable with classiacl results; called the **correspondence principle**.
+This is indistinguishable with classical results; called the **correspondence principle**.

 ## Higher dimensions